Driving a 170% increase in WAU for a consumer-facing startup

 I (along with leadership) wanted for InPress' stat bar to always be visible for Gists.
 We wanted for users to feel the payoff.

-This doom-scroll-styled approach could be beneficial for longer user sessions and engagement features.
+This TikTok-styled approach could be beneficial for longer user sessions and engagement metrics.

 VIDEO